Last week I saw something pretty amazing. If you follow me on Instagram, you may have already seen the grainy, zoomed-in photo that I posted.

 I'm no bird-watcher but I love learning about and looking for birds.
 I also love trying to identify wildflowers.
 On a hike recently I was distracted from the steep climb and amazing views by the tiny flowers popping up along the trail.
 Smaller than my pinky nail, they contained so much detail in such a tiny space.
 During both of these experiences, I felt fully present, fully connected, fully alive, and more full of creative energy than usual.
 They made me want to draw (a rare occurrence), to record what I saw, to do research, to try and understand.

 Paying attention brings magic into everyday life.
 If you feel like your life is too boring to bear, you're probably not looking hard enough.
 Last week I also listened to an episode of Elizabeth Gilbert's podcast, Magic Lessons.
 She was talking with pastor Rob Bell about the power of paying attention in even the most mundane circumstances and how this practice deepens our art and our lives.
-It was one of those conversation I had to listen to twice to get everything down.
+It was one of those conversations I had to listen to twice to get everything down.

 Gilbert recommends an exercise from fellow writer and artist Lynda Barry.
 She suggests writing down a few things you saw each day and a few things you heard.
 After awhile you'll start to realize how every day isn't the same old same old that you thought it was.
 Every day carries its own observations and stories.
 As Gilbert put it, "When you are attentive you see that every hour is different.
 It's a new universe every minute."